steowens/wailsrss/README.md

 Then clone this project.

-Then run builddbg.bat (on Windows).
+Then run builddbg.bat or buildprod.bat (on Windows).
 Coming eventually shell scripts for running the build on Mac and Linux.

 Once the project is built simply run *build\bin\wailsrss.exe*